Elbe School – Cultural School

 Let’s go: Collecting and sifting

 The weather plays along with our first hour of work and we all go out together into the park opposite to collect some finds for the miniature collages to be designed.
 Here, too, it’s as lively as a normal school trip.
 However, as soon as the children talk to each other, they are completely in conversation to exchange gestures.
-Called or even waved instructions do not always arrive immediately.
+Shouted or waved instructions do not always arrive immediately.
 I feel a little awkward in the conversation with the children, because I don’t know a bit of sign language.
 I can only show, interpret, tap and rejoice with laughter and gesticulating when a remarkable find is collected again.
 The teacher interprets as best she can!

 Garbage or nature?